guildai/guildai/guild/tests/uat/dvc.md

 Operations supported by the project:

     >>> run("guild ops")  # doctest: +REPORT_UDIFF
-    eval-models-dvc-stage      Use Guild DvC plugin to run eval-models stage eval-models-guild-op       Use Guild to run the eval models operation faketrain-dvc-stage        Use Guild DvC plugin to run faketrain stage faketrain-guild-op         Run a training simulator for hyparam optimization hello-dvc-dep              Uses DvC dependency to fetch required file if needed hello-dvc-dep-always-pull  Uses DvC dependency to always fetch required file hello-dvc-stage            Uses Guild DvC plugin to run hello stage hello-guild-op             Standard Guild dependency example without DvC support prepare-data-dvc-dep       Use DvC dependency to fetch required file if needed prepare-data-dvc-stage     Use Guild DvC plugin to run prepare-data stage prepare-data-guild-op      Use Guild to run prepare-data operation train-models-dvc-stage     Use Guild DvC plugin to run train-models stage train-models-guild-op      Use Guild to run the train models operation
+    eval-models-dvc-dep        Use Guild to run the eval models operation eval-models-dvc-stage      Use Guild DvC plugin to run eval-models stage faketrain-dvc-stage        Use Guild DvC plugin to run faketrain stage hello-dvc-dep              Uses DvC dependency to fetch required file if needed hello-dvc-dep-always-pull  Uses DvC dependency to always fetch required file hello-dvc-stage            Uses Guild DvC plugin to run hello stage hello-guild-op             Standard Guild dependency example without DvC support prepare-data-dvc-dep       Use DvC dependency to fetch required file if needed prepare-data-dvc-stage     Use Guild DvC plugin to run prepare-data stage train-models-dvc-dep       Use Guild to run the train models operation train-models-dvc-stage     Use Guild DvC plugin to run train-models stage
     <exit 0>

 ## DvC resource sources